 Little Fire Ants (LFA) were first detected in the State of Hawaiʻi in the Puna District of the Big Island in 1999.

 This invasive species is now widespread throughout East Hawaiʻi between Laupahoehoe and Kalapana, which provides the perfect climate for their survival.
-In addition, LFA has been detected (though not always widespread) in all districts on the Big Island.
+It is important to understand, however, that LFA has been detected in all districts on the Big Island.
 By themselves LFA spread slowly, but with the help of people, they spread very quickly.
-They are transported via produce, potted plants, landscape materials, plant cuttings, etc. While we can’t achieve island-wide eradication it is possible for homeowners to control the population on their property.
-For those who have confirmed LFA on their property, sign up for the Hawaii Ant Lab training to learn how to best manage the problem and keep impacts low (see details below).
-Also, the Big Island Invasive Species Committee (BIISC) can help communities who have come together and want to tackle their LFA problem.
-Contact BIISC to bring a LFA training program to your neighborhood.
+They are transported via produce, potted plants, landscape materials, plant cuttings, etc. While we can’t achieve island-wide eradication, it is possible for homeowners to control the population on their property.
+Residents with confirmed LFA on their property can sign up for the Hawaii Ant Lab training to learn how to best manage the problem and keep impacts low (see details below).

 Remember, LFA are “hitch-hiker” ants